cvraut/UKB_500K_exome_QC/notes/README.md

 ## 2022 11 16
 - trying the AD & AB process scripts on RAP
   - I selected "mem2_ssd1_v2_x96" to run until midnight costing 32 pounds
+  - I have intelligently decided to do the 1st 96 batch files from chromosome 1 as the rap test
+    - knowing there was a 6-7 file overlap to make sure results were identical across platforms
   - so the initial runs consisted of many steps
     - all documented in `running_on_rap_notes.txt`
     - 10 pVCF files from chr1 --> first 360 variants